Participation and Inclusion

 • Has the participant been made aware that the video will be available for many years to come?

-• Do the benefits of the video initiative outweigh the risks to participants?
+• Do the benefits that the video initiative bring outweigh the risks to participants?
 As one example, does s/he know that anyone, including their employer or worst enemy, may see the video?

 Informed Consent: